kgosier/Getting_Cleaning_Data_CourseProject/CodeBook.md

 defaults to FALSE.
 The outfile argument defaults to "./summary_dataset.txt".

-If download is set to TRUE, then the script begins by downloading and unzipping the file from the remote URL.
+If download is set to TRUE, then the script begins by downloading the file from the remote URL.
 It names the local file and folder to store the data in.
 Any pre-existing copies are deleted.